robj/coinbase_demo/README.md

 ### Gems

 - Virtus: 'Attributes on Steroids for Plain Old Ruby Objects'.
-Simple PORO models and object initialisation / type coersion from a JSON hash.
+Simple PORO models and object initialisation / ruby type coersion from a JSON hash.

 - Coinbase: 'official client library for the Coinbase Wallet API v2'